-Next generation sequencing, or high-throughput sequencing, enables sequence profiling of everything from genomes and transcriptomes to DNA-protein interactions.
+Next generation sequencing, enables sequence profiling of everything from genomes and transcriptomes to DNA-protein interactions.
 The technologies used are an integral part of research and discovery in biology.
-The ability to generate large amounts of sequence data in a relatively short amount of time enables a wide range of applications and accelerates advances in research and the clinic, which has revolutionized understanding of human health and treatment of disease.
+The ability to generate large amounts of sequence data in a relatively short amount of time enables a wide range of applications, accelerating advances in research and revolutionizing our understanding of human health and disease.

 Before DNA or cDNA (synthesized from RNA) can be sequenced, they must be fragmented, end-repaired, and made into sequencing libraries.
 Put simply, sequencing libraries are pools of DNA fragments containing adapter sequences compatible with a specific sequencing platform and indexing barcodes for individual sample identificaiton.
 The main library preparation methods are ligation-based library preparation tagmentation-based library preparation, and amplicon library preparation.
 The specific protocol you choose depends on your sequencing platform and downstream analysis.
 The basic steps of library preparation are fragmentation and end repair, addition of adapters, and (optional), PCR amplification:

 There are several downstream applications for NGS.
 Choosing the appropriate library preparation protocol can significantly impact the quality and accuracy of your results.
 Downstream applications include:

 This detailed overview walks you through major advances in sequencing technology, types of next generation sequencing, their applications and more.

 Are you working in or getting started on one of these applications?
 See how you can easily improve your workflow and results with IDTs suite of library preparation products